Bible Rape, Sex Slavery and the Abuse of Girls and Women

 her, while taking other wives, forcing her to become part of his harem.
 If he

-fails to have sex with her (i.e., rape her), she can become free.
+fails to have sex with her (i.e., if he doesn't rape her repeatedly), she can become free.

 Only slaves who were Hebrew men were to be freed after six years, so the slavery